Frijol con Puerco (Beans with Pork) Recipe

 Instructions:

-- Chop the pork in small chunks.
+- Cut the pork into small pieces.

 In love with Yucatán?
 Get the best of Yucatán Today delivered to your inbox.